phonedotcom/API-SDK-objc/docs/SWGPhonenumbersApi.md

         completionHandler: (void (^)(SWGPhoneNumberFull* output, NSError* error)) handler;
 ```

-Add a phone number to an account
+Add a phone number to an account.

-See Intro to Account Phone Numbers for more info on the properties to use.
+Add a phone number to an account.
+See Account Phone Numbers for more info on the properties.

 ### Example
 ```objc